wazuh/wazuh-documentation/source/upgrade-guide/upgrading-wazuh.rst

   .. group-tab:: APT

     If the Wazuh repository is disabled it is necessary to enable it to get the latest packages.
-This step is not necessary if the packages are set to the ``hold`` state and the repository is enabled:
+This step is not necessary if the packages are set to a ``hold`` state and the repository is enabled:

     .. code-block:: console